-The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Adcorp Australia Limited ('company' or 'parent entity') as at 30 June 2015 and the results of all subsidiaries for the year then ended.
-Adcorp Australia Limited and its subsidiaries together are referred to in these financial statements as the 'consolidated entity' or 'Adcorp'.
+The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Adcorp Australia Limited as at 30 June 2016 and the results of all subsidiaries for the year then ended.

-Subsidiaries are all those entities over which the consolidated entity has control.
-The consolidated entity controls an entity when the consolidated entity is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
-Subsidiaries are fully consolidated from the date on which control is transferred to the consolidated entity.
+Subsidiaries are all those entities over which the Consolidated Entity has control.
+The Consolidated Entity controls an entity when the Consolidated Entity is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
+Subsidiaries are fully consolidated from the date on which control is transferred to the Consolidated Entity.
 They are de-consolidated from the date that control ceases.

-Intercompany transactions, balances and unrealised gains on transactions between entities in the consolidated entity are eliminated.
+Intercompany transactions, balances and unrealised gains on transactions between entities in the Consolidated Entity are eliminated.
 Unrealised losses are also eliminated unless the transaction provides evidence of the impairment of the asset transferred.
-Accounting policies of subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the consolidated entity.
+Accounting policies of subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the Consolidated Entity.